© 2026

 Minnesota Power and American Transmission Co.
 LLC are proposing to construct approximately 67.5 miles of transmission line between Grand Rapids and Hermantown.

-The Minnesota Public Utilities Commission will host public information and scoping meetings Tuesday-Thursday, Feb.
+The Minnesota Public Utilities Commission had planned to host public information and scoping meetings Tuesday-Thursday, Feb.
 10-12, on the route permit application for the Iron Range-St. Louis County-Arrowhead 345-kilovolt transmission project.

 Minnesota Power and American Transmission Co.
 LLC are proposing to construct approximately 67.5 miles of transmission line from Minnesota Power's Iron Range Substation near Grand Rapids to Minnesota Power's St. Louis County Substation near Hermantown.
 It will also include a connection to American Transmission Co.'s nearby Arrowhead Substation along portions of Itasca and St. Louis counties.